5 Ideas to Inspire Your Sacred Space

 Here are 5 ideas for creating sacred space for your daily spiritual practice:

-☀️ Grounding: When you practice in the same place each day, at the same time and using the same objects, those objects will become charged with your energy and intentions.
-This could look like using the same blanket, yoga mat, shawl, mala or essential oils.
-Practicing on a layer of silk or wool also helps to protect your energetic field.
-When you travel, you can bring some of these objects with you to help you ground and create sacred space wherever you go.
+☀️ Grounding: When you practice in the same place each day -- at the same time and using the same objects -- those objects will become charged with the power of your energy and intentions.
+You may wish to select a few sacred, favourite objects -- by using the same blanket, yoga mat, shawl, candles, mala or essential oils.
+Practicing on a layer of silk or wool (like a sheepskin) also helps to protect your energetic field.
+When you travel, you may wish to bring some of these objects with you to help you ground, find familiarity and create sacred space wherever you go.

 What are your ideas for creating sacred space?